-Contracting in 2012 was available early in the season at record high prices on some contracts but only limited acres are being offered at this time.
+Contracting in 2014 was available early in the season at strong prices on some contracts but only limited acres may be offered at this time.
 Split pricing is for seed size above and below those seeds that are retained or pass through a screen of 20/64".
-Some contracts now include a choice of a Clearfield confectionary hybrid.
+Some contracts now include a choice of a Clearfield or Clearfield Plus confectionary hybrid (see notes below under Oilseed Sunflower).

 - Red River Commodities.
-Lubbock, TX, (800) 763-9740, larrym@redriv.com Early 2012 price through January was~\$36/23 per cwt., but later prices dropped then contracts were full.
-Currently no contracts are available, thought this may change toward the end of June.
+Lubbock, TX, (800) 763-9740, Larry Martin, larrym@redriv.com Early 2014 price through January was ~\$36/22 per cwt.
+Currently no further contracts are available, though this sometimes changes at the end of June.
 Normally, allow at least 4-5% for trash.
-Current delivery points include Lubbock, Petersburg, Allmon (Floyd Co.), Hale Center, Plainview, with possible delivery also available at Muleshoe and Bushland. - SunOpta.
-Goodland, KS, (800) 742-9259, mike.bretz@sunopta.com Limited if any buying for 2012 due to carryover stocks.
+Delivery points usually include Lubbock, Petersburg, Allmon (Floyd Co.), Hale Center, Plainview, with possible delivery also available at Muleshoe and Bushland.
+Hybrid choices include Clearfield/Clearfield Plus. - SunOpta.
+Goodland, KS, (800) 742-9259, Mike Bretz, mike.bretz@sunopta.com Limited if any buying for 2014 due to carryover stocks.
 However, on-farm bids may differ from delivery if a producer has his own storage.
-Call for local delivery option otherwise anticipate Goodland, KS.
-Allow at least 4-5% for trash. - Erker Grain/Erker Trading Company.
+Call for local delivery options otherwise anticipate Goodland, KS.
+Allow at least 4-5% for trash. - Erker Grain.
 Ft.
-Morgan, CO, (800) 809-4463, nerker@ekertrading.com Has limited contracts for confectionary in the Texas High Plains, with delivery possible to Olton.
+Morgan, CO, (800) 809-4463, Mike Erker, merker@erkergrain.com Confectionary in the Texas High Plains at \$34/24 per cwt. are full with delivery to Sanderson Grain, Springlake, TX, (806) 986-4236. - Bailey Grain Company, Ft.
+Worth, TX, office (817) 731-6341, Bill Bailey mobile, (817) 296-1887, bill@baileygrain.com Limited confectionary acres in the Texas High Plains are currently full for 2014.
+Using NuSeed 5009 hybrid.